-In 2020, the overall area weighted average PCI of the County's roads was 74.
-About 30 percent of the total maintained miles throughout the County were found to be in need of resurfacing or replacement (considered to be AT RISK, POOR, or VERY POOR condition).
-The estimated cost to reduce this value from 30 percent to 25 percent is \$328 million; however, this is not a stagnant value.
+At the end of FY 20/21, the overall area weighted average PCI of the County's road network was 74.
+About 27 percent of the total maintained miles throughout the County were found to be in need of resurfacing or replacement (considered to be AT RISK, POOR, or VERY POOR condition).
+The estimated cost to reduce this value from 27 percent to 25 percent is \$235 million; however, this is not a stagnant value.
 It grows as maintenance and repairs are delayed while roads continue to age and deteriorate.
-In fact, delayed maintenance accelerates pavement deterioration and the type of maintenance or repair required changes from relatively low cost surface treatment to medium cost surface rehabilitation to high cost complete reconstruction.
+In fact, delayed maintenance accelerates pavement deterioration and the type of maintenance or repair required changes from relatively low-cost surface treatment to medium cost surface rehabilitation to high-cost complete reconstruction.